How to Move Your WordPress Site Using a Plugin

 • Wait until the import is done

-• Follow the instructions on the screen which basically you need to save the permalink twice.
-Saving the permalink without changes, it just flushes all URLs in WordPress and makes sure all URLs are still working after import.
+• Follow the instructions on the screen, which basically you need to save the permalink twice.
+Saving the permalink without changes just flushes all URLs in WordPress and makes sure all URLs are still working after import.

 • That’s it.